Patriots Ambush and Overmountain Men Camp

 The militia at the front of Ferguson’s column passes you to continue down the valley between the hill and Cane Creek behind you, led by British Capt.
 James Dunlap.

 Suddenly there is a blast of gunfire, and you see a huge cloud of smoke shoot out from the hillside.
 Some of the British fall, including Capt.
-Dunlap, shot in his thigh.
+Dunlap, receiving flesh wounds from balls in his thigh and groin.[a]
 Known for riding ahead of his troops, Dunlap was “‘badly wounded by some skulking shots on the flank’” according to Ferguson.
 But the rest of the men overcome their surprise, form into a line, and start rushing up the hill.

 The Patriots defend themselves briefly.
 However, despite outnumbering the enemy, they then take off over and around the crest.